CatMKennedy/API-explore/README.md

 Important: code and README for this project are human-produced.
 I have not used any generative AI tool.

+This is a personal project which I work on in my spare time.
+Updates are intermittent.

-The project is work-in-progress.
+The project is a work-in-progress.
 Still to do:

 - more detailed testing and error handling
 - security and rate-limiting